 A large terrarium or fish tank is needed to house a spiny-tail lizard.
 This cold-blooded reptile needs to warm itself often and then move to more tolerable ambient temperatures in order to maintain homeostasis.
 A large tank will provide the various temperature gradients to support this behavior.
 A basking rock is a must, as well as many sizeable hiding, climbing, and eating spots.
 A tower of securely stacked rocks makes the perfect basking spot and a commercially-produced reptile shelter, situated among interspersed logs and rocks, should give your pet enough options for burrowing or cooling itself off.

 Heating is best delivered through the use of heat lamps.
 You can choose a ceramic light, or a blue, red, or white heat light, but make sure that, whatever you choose, your lamp has the correct wattage to create a thermal gradient in the tank.
-The basking area should hover around 120 degrees Fahrenheit, and the cooler end of the tank should maintain a temperature somewhere near 90 degrees Fahrenheit.
-At night, the lizard's enclosure can drop into the 70s to replicate its natural desert environment.
+The basking area should hover around 120 F, and the cooler end of the tank should maintain a temperature somewhere near 90 F. At night, the lizard's enclosure can drop into the 70s to replicate its natural desert environment.

 Spiny-tailed lizards need ample UVB exposure and a fluorescent or mercury vapor bulb provides this quite nicely.
 A fluorescent UVB light will also work for lizards housed in smaller enclosures.
 Purchase one from your local pet store with at least an 8 to 10 percent UVB output (a higher UVB output is fine, too, and preferred).
 And keep this bulb on a 12-hour cycle to mimic the sun's rise and fall.